SumoLogic/sumologic-documentation/docs/contribution/markdown-features.md

 ## Images

-Regular Markdown images are supported.
+We recommend using .png for all images.
+Save these images in `/static/img`.

-Add an image at `static/img/sumo-square.png` and display it in Markdown:
+Add an image at `static/img/` and display it in Markdown with alt text, file path of `/img`, and image name:

 ```md
 ![Sumo Logic logo](/img/sumo-square.png)